Capital (economics): In narrow and broad uses

 Classical and neoclassical economics describe capital as one of the factors of production (alongside the other factors: land and labour).
 All other inputs to production are called intangibles in classical economics.
 This includes organization, entrepreneurship, knowledge, goodwill, or management (which some characterize as talent, social capital or instructional capital).

+Many definitions and descriptions of capital goods production have been proposed in the literature.
+Capital goods are generally considered one-of-a-kind, capital intensive products that consist of many components.
+They are often used as manufacturing systems or services themselves.
+Examples include hand tools, machine tools, data centers, oil rigs, semiconductor fabrication plants, and wind turbines.
+Their production is often organized in projects, with several parties cooperating in networks.

 This is what makes it a factor of production: